ical4j/ical4j.github.io/_posts/2020-06-21-functional-programming.md

 title: Support for Functional Programming
 ---

-In addition to support for the new Java date/time API, iCal4j v4 will also aim to improve support for Functional Programming patterns and features included since Java 8.
+In addition to support for the new Java date/time [API], iCal4j v4 will also aim to improve support for Functional Programming patterns and features included since Java 8.

 ## Immutable Collections